 Images of my childhood and that face flashed through my mind.

-I glanced up at Edward once again, sitting across from me.
+I glanced up at Edward again, sitting across from me.

 His eyes were on Eric, who was telling an animated story about a fight Mike had gotten into down at First Beach.
 Edward laughed along with the others, never meeting my gaze.

 I knew that face, that hair, those eyes.
 He had to be the same boy, yet he didn't recognize me at all.

-My eyes flickered to Jasper, who sat a few feet away from me.
+My eyes flickered to Jasper, sitting to Edward's left.
 As soon as my eyes met his, he dropped his gaze looking away.

 The bell rang soon after and Alice, Angela and I made our way out of the cafeteria.

 "What class do you have next?"
 Angela asked.

 I dug my schedule out of my coat pocket and studied it.
 "Biology with Mr. Banner."

 "Oh," Alice said.
 "You have Bio with Edward."
 Alice peeked over her shoulder, searching the school grounds with a frown.
 "He could have walked you to class."

 "I can find it on my own," I said.
 My face suddenly felt hot from my blush.

 "Well, there's Mike," Angela pointed out behind us.
 "He has Biology this hour too."